 Please note: This is for general information only.
 It is not a legal document.

 For details of provincial rules, call the Employment Standards information line.
-The number is listed in the blue pages of your phone book.
-You can also visit the Employment Standards Branch website.
+The number is also listed in the blue pages of your phone book.

-For information on federal rules and Employment Insurance for maternity, parental or other leaves, contact Human Resources and Skills Development Canada.
+Visit the Government of Canada website for more information on federal rules and Employment Insurance for maternity, parental or other leaves.

 For information specific to your workplace, talk to your employer.

-Your job or a similar position must be kept for you while you're on leave.
+Your employer must return you to your job or a similar position after you return from your leave.
 Your benefits, such as medical coverage, will continue, as long as you keep paying your share of the premium cost.

 Resources and Links: